IRobertC92/linux-embedded-lab/docs/version_control/git_commands.md

 🔄 Verify your repo status
 git status

+🔄 Fetch the latest changes from the remote git fetch origin

+🔄 When your local branch is behind the remote git pull origin main

 🔄 Check for existing SSH keys
 ls -al ~/.ssh
 # if you see files like id_rsa or id_ed26718 → you already have a key.